First Result for Dark Matter Search by WINERED

-\paragraph{Analysis for lines} We also perform subtraction using a spline fit {over each Echelle order by using 20-50 points}.\footnote{This is different from the continuum model analysis in Ref.\,\cite{Janish:2023kvi} since we do not subtract the fitted lines.} This method helps to eliminate some systematic errors, particularly under the assumption that the signal conforms to a line spectrum.
-It allows us to increase the number of bins with photon flux consistent with zero.
-The resulting {limit} is illustrated in Fig.\,\ref{fig:const2}.
-This {constraint} is more stringent than the one presented in Fig.\,\ref{fig:const}, primarily because it incorporates more data from Tucana II.
-However, unlike the model-independent {constraint}, this {constraint} may not be directly applicable to photons with spectra significantly differing from a line.
-Such spectra might also be inadvertently subtracted due to the specifics of our analysis.

-We note that $\O(1)\%$ of the total bins remain unconstrained, where the condition, $|F_{i}(\frac{4\pi}{m_\f (1-v_i/c)})|>2\s_{i}(\frac{4\pi}{m_\f (1-v_i/c)})$ holds for both for Tucana II and LeoV.
-These data points will be crucial in our future studies.\footnote{ When applying a {constraint} derived from a detector with high spectral resolution to line photons of a fixed wavelength, examining the actual data is essential.
+When applying a {constraint} derived from a detector with high spectral resolution to line photons of a fixed wavelength, examining the actual data is essential.
 Subtle features, like vacancies, may not be readily apparent in graphical representations.
-We provide all the data points for the plots in the supplemental material. }
+We also provide all the data points for the plots (including the ones in the main part) in the attached files.